2025-ilaria/project-/rdf-triples.md

     rdfs:comment "Seasonal festivals and special cultural events, including the Summer Programme at Teatro di Verdura and educational outreach programs such as Massimo's Young Musicians and Children at the Opera."@en .
 ```

-We asked ChatGPT to generate this triple using the following information:
+We gave ChatGPT the following information to generate the RDF triple:

 > **Subject:**  Teatro Massimo di Palermo, IRI <http://dati.beniculturali.it/iccd/schede/resource/CulturalInstituteOrSite/S012166_Teatro_Massimo>.
 > **Predicate:** `arco:hasEvent`